Safety tips for driving in the snow and ice

 If you’re driving a vehicle with an electric motor, don’t use the one-pedal driving mode or regenerative braking.
 When driving in the snow, these systems can cause you to lose traction quickly and unpredictably.

-5. Light on the Accelerator
+5. Light on the accelerator

 As with braking, steady motions on the gas can help you maintain control of your car when conditions are slippery.
 Too much acceleration can cause you to lose traction and the sudden increase in speed can be difficult to control.